-How is the Wraparound and the Family Team Conference Approach Different?
+How is Wraparound and Family Team Conference approach different?

-- It is based on the strengths of you, your family and your community. - It is something your family does; it is not something you are told to do. - It is a team effort with you, your child, service providers and other people or supports that are important to you. - It is a process that respects who you are. - It is a process where every team member decides to never give up and provides the care, support and commitment necessary. - It values the importance of social networks or "natural supports."
+- It is based on the strengths of you, your family, and your community. - ▼ It is something your family does; it is not something you are told to do. - It is a team effort with you, your child, service providers and other people or supports that are important to you. - It is a process that respects who you are and focuses on what you need. - ▼ It is a process where every team member decides to never give up and provides the care, support and commitment necessary to bring about success. - It values the importance of social networks or "natural supports." - Wraparound celebrates success and sets realistic goals.

-What is the role of the Parent / Caregiver?
+What is the role of the parent / caregiver?